David extension of circle homeomorphisms, welding, mating, and removability: Preliminaries on David homeomorphisms

-Then $h$ has an extension to a David homeomorphism $\widetilde h\colon \D\to \D$. \end{theorem} In fact, Zakeri discusses the extensions of homeomorphisms $H$ of $\R$ that commute with the function $z\mapsto z+1$.
+In fact, Zakeri discusses the extensions of homeomorphisms $H$ of $\R$ that commute with the function $z\mapsto z+1$.
 These homeomorphisms arise as lifts of circle homeomorphisms $h$ under the universal covering map $z\mapsto e^{2\pi i z}$.
 Then he simply takes the Beurling--Ahlfors extension $\widetilde H$ of $H$ to the upper half-plane and observes that \cite[Theorem 3]{CCH96} implies that under the condition of Theorem \ref{theorem:extension_david}, translated to the homeomorphism $H$ of $\R$, the map $\widetilde H$ is a David map of the upper half-plane.
 Finally, the extension $\widetilde H$ descends to a David extension $\widetilde h$ of $h$ in $\D$, as it is pointed out in \cite[p.~243]{Zak08}.

 \begin{remark} If $h\colon \mathbb S^1\to \mathbb S^1$ is an orientation-preserving homeomorphism that is real-symmetric, i.e., $h(\br z)=\br{h(z)}$ for $z\in \mathbb S^1$, then the David extension of $h$ that is given by Theorem \ref{theorem:extension_david} has the same property.
 Indeed, let $H$ denote the lift of $h$ to the real line, under the universal cover $z\mapsto e^{2\pi i z}$.
 The real-symmetry of $h$ is equivalent to the condition $H(1-z)=1-H(z)$ for all $z\in \R$.
 Let $\widetilde H$ be the Beurling-Ahlfors extension of $H$.
 The Beurling-Ahlfors extension operator is equivariant under precomposition and postcomposition with linear maps of the form $z\mapsto az+b$, $a>0$, $b\in \R$.
 That is, if $T_1$ and $T_2$ are such linear maps, then the Beurling-Ahlfors extension of $T_2\circ H\circ T_1$ is the map $T_2\circ \widetilde H \circ T_1$; see \cite[p.~246]{Zak08}.
 In our case, this implies that $\widetilde H(1-z)=1-\widetilde H(z)$ for all $z$ in the upper half-plane.
 Equivalently, the extension $\widetilde h$ of $h$ to the disk $\D$ is real-symmetric, as claimed. \end{remark}